20 Awesome Hikes You Can’t Miss In Zion National Park

-Zion National Park has some of the most popular adventure hiking trails in the US, including Angels Landing, The Narrows and The Subway.
-But there are many more excellent hikes for the whole family to enjoy in Kolob Canyons, Kolob Terrace, East Rim and Zion Canyon.
+Zion National Park is famous for having some of the most popular adventure hiking trails in the US including Angels Landing, The Narrows and The Subway.
+But there’s plenty more fantastic hikes for the whole family to enjoy in Kolob Canyons, Kolob Terrace, East Rim and Zion’s main canyon.
+We’ve spent 6 full days hiking almost all of the park’s top trails, and we can’t wait to go back for more!

-In this guide, we’re going to walk you through the 20 best hikes in Zion National Park ordered from easy to hard and based entirely on our own experiences.
+In this guide we show you 20 amazing hikes in Zion ordered from easy to hard, based on our own experiences.

 There are 5 major hiking regions in Zion National Park: